tzatko/telnot/README.md

 # TelNot

-TelNot is a playful server application that mimics a Telnet server with a twist.
-It's designed to amuse tech enthusiasts and frustrate potential intruders.
+TelNot: The Telnet server that's not quite right.
+Hopefully confusing to blackhats and amusing to geeks.

 ## Demo